Adnan Ahmadzada

-Ahmadzada, Adnan Azer oglu (Ədnan Azər oğlu Əhmədzadə; born 24 January 1978) is a founder and chairman of ABDA Invest Holding since 2023.
-He is a former deputy vice president of SOCAR on investments and marketing, having been removed from the position in 2023.
+Adnan Azer oglu Ahmadzada (Adnan Azər oğlu Əhmədzadə; born 1978) is an Azerbaijani businessman.
+He is a former deputy vice president of the State Oil Company of the Republic of Azerbaijan (SOCAR) on investments and marketing.

 Early life and education

-Adnan Ahmadzada was born on 24 January 1978 in Baku, Azerbaijan.

-In 1998, he graduated from The Academy of Public Administration under the President of the Republic of Azerbaijan.
-He received a master's degree from Western University of Azerbaijan two years later.
+Ahmadzada was born in 1978 in Baku, Azerbaijan.
+In 1998, he graduated from the Academy of Public Administration.
+He received a master's degree two years later from the Western University of Azerbaijan.

 Career

-In 1998–2005, he worked in the Department of Foreign Economic Relations (since 2003, the Department of Marketing and Economic Operations) of SOCAR as an expert in the Department of Export Operations.
+In 1998–2005, Ahmadzada worked in the Department of Foreign Economic Relations (since 2003, the Department of Marketing and Economic Operations) of SOCAR as an expert in the Department of Export Operations.
 From 2005 to 2006 he worked as the General Director of Azertrans LLC.
-From 2006–2019, he has held the following positions in the Marketing and Economic Operations Department of SOCAR: deputy head of the Transport and Expedition Department (2006–2007), head of the Department of Commercial risks in trading operations (2007–2008), deputy chief of the Department of Economic Operations (2008–2010), general manager of SOCAR Marketing and Economic Operations Department (2010–20190.
+From 2006–2019, he held the following positions in the Marketing and Economic Operations Department of SOCAR: deputy head of the Transport and Expedition Department (2006–2007), head of the Department of Commercial risks in trading operations (2007–2008), deputy chief of the Department of Economic Operations (2008–2010), general manager of SOCAR Marketing and Economic Operations Department (2010–2019).
 In 2018, he was appointed as executive director of SOCAR Trading.

 In 2019, he was appointed as deputy vice-president of SOCAR on investments and marketing.
-He was removed from his position by presidential decree in 2023, with the reason being cited as "shortcomings in his work"; following his dismissal, he founded and became chairman of ABDA Invest Holding.

-Investigations into contamination of Azerbaijani oil coming through the Baku–Tbilisi–Ceyhan pipeline, which led to major economic impacts in the crude oil markets, later uncovered connections between the Malta-based trading company Alkagesta and efforts to assist Russia in evading sanctions placed by the European Union by selling Russian oil to Turkey.
-Ahmadzada was connected to the company by several sources; he was arrested by the Azerbaijani State Security Service on September 11, 2025, facing charges of embezzlement and economic sabotage.
+He left SOCAR in 2023, then established ABDA Invest Holding.
+As of 2024, he was the owner of Oilmar, a marine fuel trading company based in Dubai.

+On September 11, 2025, Ahmedzada was arrested and placed in pre-trial detention for four months on charges of sabotage against economic security, abuse of official authority, and large-scale embezzlement.
+Media reports linked his arrest to the contamination of Azerbaijani Azeri Light crude oil with chlorides, as well as to alleged ties with Russia.
+After the arrest, Oilmar conducted a management buy-out to transfer ownership from Ahmadzada to its management team.

+On January 13, 2026, Ahmadzada's detention was extended.